>

 “Liminal” means boundary, or threshold.

-I recently came across the book “Liminal Thinking” by Dave Gray.
-I have read it from cover to cover and found it to be extraordinarily insightful!
-I also quickly realised that it is something I have been asking my patients to do for the past 26 years without knowing it!
+Several years ago, I came across the book “Liminal Thinking” by Dave Gray.
+I read it from cover to cover and found it to be extraordinarily insightful!
+I also quickly realised that it was something I had been asking my patients to do for years without knowing it!

 Fundamentally, we are all “trapped” in our beliefs by a bubble of “Self-sealing logic”.